malcantara86/bike_share_data/README.md

 ## The Files

-Three city dataset files are given:
+Three city dataset files are needed but are not found in this project:

    - chicago.csv
    - new_york_city.csv
    - washington.csv

+These csv files are provided by Udacity, so you may want to contact Udacity to get these files.

 ## Sample output
 ![Screenshot](docs/sample_output.png)